kevinraymond/wave-network/README.md

 Making some improvements along the way.
 Hopefully this leads somewhere amazing - enjoy!

+## WIP Updates

+2024-11-08: I'm updating some of the implementation based on closer review of the wave network implementation.

 ## Results

 These tests are all run locally on a single Nvidia 4090.
 Here are the results of the first runs of each dataset.